Citroën Xantia: Chinese production

-The Citroën Xantia, along with the Citroën XM were assembled by the firm of CKD in Huizhou, Guangdong province.
+The Citroën Xantia, along with the Citroën XM were assembled in form of Citroën-shipped CKD knockdown kits in Huizhou, Guangdong province.
 This venture lasted for only two years from 1996 to 1997, and production numbers were extremely low.
 The cars were imported to China more or less fully assembled with only minor additions done in China as a way to avoid the high import tariffs on cars that existed at the time.
 Both cars were badged as XM.

 The vehicles full name was Fengshen Xietuolong XM.